 The kidney on the other hand plays a critical role in the excretion of many metabolic waste products and xenobiotics.
 During the process of excretion, the kidney may become vulnerable to toxicity.
 The pathway for xenobiotics elimination in the kidney includes glomerular filtration and tubular secretion, drugs smaller than 50 to 60kDa pass through the glomerulus in the unbound form (Brater, 2000).
 Renal involvement has been considered also as an extraintestinal manifestation in both Crohn's disease and ulcerative colitis.
-The most common frequent renal involvements in patients with IBD diseases are nephrolithiasis, tubulointestinal nephritis, glomerulonephritis and amyloidosis (Domerico and Claudio, 2016; Oikonomou et al., 2011; Katsanos and Tsianos, 2002).
-Kidney pathologies in IBD have been associated as either depending on immunological mechanisms that determines intestinal inflammatory diseases directly related to intestinal activity or related to metabolic disorders developed in the IBD (Schreiber et al, 1997).
-From the results, a perturbation in energy metabolism in the sense that an observed decrease in activity of renal LDH, NADase, SDH, MDH, Combined
+The most common frequent renal involvements in patients with IBD diseases are nephrolithiasis, tubulointestinal nephritis, glomerulonephritis and amyloidosis (Domerico and Claudio, 2016).
+Kidney pathologies in IBD have been associated as either depending on immunological mechanisms that determines intestinal inflammatory diseases directly related to intestinal activity or related to metabolic disorders developed in the IBD (Schreiber et al. 1997).
+From the results, a perturbation in energy metabolism in the sense that an observed decrease in activity of renal LDH, NADase, SDH, MDH, Combined Complex I+III, II+III and IV relative to control were observed while significant increases were observed only with renal hexokinase and aldolase.
+All aforementioned pointed to the fact that there was an initial concomitant commitment of glucose into the cell via increased hexokinase activity while its transduction to energy was inhibited by decreased activities of other enzymes of glycolysis, TCA and ETC relative with control (Yoo et al. 2014).
+Luke and Staurt, 2018 reported a cross-organ sensitization between the colon and the bladder and in such circumstances, colonic inflammation may result in profound changes to the sensory pathways innervating the bladder resulting in severe renal dysfunction.